usnistgov/feasst/README.rst

 Installation
 #############

-FEASST is designed for a LINUX or MAC OS X platform with the following minimum version software.
+FEASST is designed for a LINUX or MAC platform with the following minimum version software.

 * make >= 3.81
 * CMake >= 2.8.12.2